Office of Postsecondary Education, Department of Education.

 (iii) The time that each person referred to in paragraphs (b)(2)(i) and (ii) of this section will commit to the project; and

-(iv) The extent to which the applicant, as part of its nondiscriminatory employment practices, will ensure that its personnel are selected for employment without regard to race, color, national origin, gender, age, or handicapping condition.
+(iv) The extent to which the applicant, as part of its nondiscriminatory employment practices, will ensure that Start Printed Page 3145its personnel are selected for employment without regard to race, color, national origin, gender, age, or handicapping condition.

 (3) To determine the qualifications of a person, the Secretary considers evidence of past experience and training in fields related to the objectives of the project as well as other information that the applicant provides.